 Alibaba Cloud offers a similar collection of services.
 Its answer to AWS Lambda is Alibaba Cloud Function Computing.
 And it provides a container service as well.

 Comparing each service on Alibaba Cloud and AWS is beyond the scope of this blog post.
-However, you can realize that both aim to offer a comprehensive suite of cloud services that extend far beyond basic compute and storage resources.
+However, you can realize that both aim to offer a comprehensive suite of Cloud Service Market Share Data that extend far beyond basic compute and storage resources.

 When it comes to community and awareness, AWS has a better presence, especially among English-speaking users.
 It is virtually impossible to find an English-speaking IT professional who has not heard of - and probably used - AWS services.